hezhaoyun/firebase_remote_config_cpp_demo/README.md

 ### Step 3

-If `cmake` is not installed on your computer, install it from https://cmake.org/install/.
+If `cmake` is not installed on your computer, install it from https://cmake.org/install/,

+then config FIREBASE_SDK_DIR in `CMakefile.txt`.

 ### Step 4

-Switch to the project directory under `cmd` and run `cmake .`, then config FIREBASE_SDK_DIR in `CMakefile.txt`.
+Switch to the project directory under `cmd` and run `cmake .`